06 Preparing for Luka Dey

-Pushing the door barn open, Josah ran with Ena following behind him.
-When they reached the wall, Ena leaped over and tore into the fields.
+Pushing the barn door open, Josah ran with Ena following behind him.
+When they reached the wall, Ena lept over and tore into the fields.
 With bursts of energy, the big cat ran a long distance before stopping.
-Her keen eyes then focused around a cluster of trees.
+Her keen eyes then focused on a cluster of trees.

 “You know she would be safe on that side of the wall during the day,” Evelyn told him.
-She watched as Ena disappear into the grove of trees.
+She watched as Ena disappeared into the grove of trees.

 “I don’t know how to tell her to stay on that side of the wall.”

 “Why don’t you begin by deciding to stay here first.”
 Evelyn grinned.
 “Then, you’ll have plenty of time to show her.”